English Verb Conjugation: Tenses, Moods and Grammar Rules

 Person in Auxiliary Verb Conjugation

-The to be verb can be by itself or paired with a main verb, but the use is more grammatical than lexical (relating to vocabulary).
-Auxiliary verbs “help” the main verb express the actual action by performing a grammatical function of “helping” to express the person, tense or mood.
+The to be verb can be by itself or paired with a main verb as an auxiliary verb.
+Auxiliary verbs “help” the main verb express the actual action by expressing the person, tense or mood.

 I am happy that I’m learning English.

 As with main verbs, the to be verb must have subject-verb agreement, and it expresses number and gender.